GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

--  **Radeon Developer Panel (RDP)** - A GUI application that allows the developer to configure driver settings and generate profiler data from DirectX12, Vulkan and OpenCL applications.
+-  **Radeon Developer Panel (RDP)** - A GUI application that allows the developer to configure driver settings and generate profiler data from DirectX12, Vulkan, OpenCL and HIP applications.

 -  **Radeon GPU Profiler (RGP)** - A GUI tool used to visualize and analyze the profile data.